j-a-m-l/dry-piwik/README.md

 Use `db` as the "Database Server".

 ## Piwik
-The `piwik` folder includes the entrypoint of the `app` and the configuration of the `cron` containers.
+The `config/piwik` folder includes the entrypoint of the `web` and the configuration of the `cron` containers.

 ## PHP
-The `php` folder includes several PHP configuration files that are used during the Piwik installation.
+The `config/php` folder includes several PHP configuration files that are used during the Piwik installation.

 ## Nginx
-The `nginx` folder includes the base Nginx configuration that is used in the `server` container.
+The `config/nginx` folder includes the base Nginx configuration that is used in the `server` container.

 ## MariaDB
-The `mariadb` folder includes the base MariaDB configuration that is used in the `server` container.
+The `config/mariadb` folder includes the base MariaDB configuration that is used in the `server` container.

 # Authors